gailweiss/lm-springboard/README.md

 ### Inspect Attention

 Show the attention patterns of a transformer lm using the `model_explorer` function `show_lm_attns`.
 This function will work with the trainable transformers in this repository, if you add non-transformer layers however, you will have to edit the relevant logic in `model/transformer/transformer.py`.
-This function will not work on GPT2-small, but I will appreciate someone adding that in.

 ```
 out_embeds, attns = model_explorer.show_lm_attns(lm,"as business managers know")